8. Troubleshooting - Windows

 The hardware.id and mph.license files should have these 2 exact names.

-8. Windows - C1-xMP1 does not show up in the device manager
+8. Windows or Mac - C1-xMP1 does not show up in the device manager or System Report

-If you are connecting to a USB-A port directly (not via a USB hub) to the PC and C1-xMP1 still does not show up in the System Report, you need to check the internal micro-USB cable that connects on the MIDI board.
+If you are connecting to a USB-A port directly (not via a USB hub) to the computer and C1-xMP1 still does not show up in the Windows Device Manager or Mac's System Report, you need to check the internal micro-USB cable that connects on the MIDI board.

 To get to that port, you need to unscrew the bottom cover.